READ MORE OF BRIGID’S WORK

 • The Case Against Maternity Leave

-Slate — Gender-neutral policies assume that all workers—not just women and mothers—have basic human needs.
+Slate — Gender-neutral policies recognize that all workers—not just women and mothers—need time to care for others.

 (Image by Lisa Larson-Walker for Slate)